The Ultimate Guide to Coaching, Counseling, & Mentoring

 • Strategies to rebuild her life and find meaning moving forward.

-Counseling addresses mental and emotional health, challenges, and distress, empowering individuals to heal and improve their self-esteem and well-being.
+Counseling creates a safe space for individuals and can address mental and emotional health, challenges, and distress.
+It empowers individuals to heal and improve their self-esteem and well-being.

 Purpose